HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 To add and enable SVG or other custom formats, follow the `GET` media type group and `POST`/`PATCH` steps above.
 This allows uploading file types beyond those listed in the [Supported file formats](#viewing-supported-file-formats) section.

-### Enabling other file types
+### Enabling or disabling other file types

- To enable file types that are not listed in the [Viewing supported file formats](#viewing-supported-file-formats) section for HCL DX DAM, you can use the DAM MediaTypeController API.
+ To enable file types that are not listed in the [Viewing supported file formats](#viewing-supported-file-formats) section for HCL DX DAM, you can use the DAM `MediaTypeController` API.
 The process involves adding new file types and enabling or disabling them for uploads.

 !!! note
     The SVG file type is disabled by default.
 To enable `.svg` files (`image/svg+xml`) for asset uploads, use the `enabled` parameter in the `MediaTypeController.updateById` API.
 For more information, see the [`MediaTypeController.updateById`](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/MediaTypeController.updateById){target="_blank"} API documentation.